posit-dev/posit-conf-2025-positron-assistant-demo/README.md

     1. Run the [command "Python: Create Environment..."](command:python.createEnvironment) in the Command Palette

-    1. Select `Venv` or `uv` as the environment type and pick a base interpreter
+    1. Select `Venv` as the environment type

+    1. Pick a base interpreter (we recommend the latest version of Python)

     1. Select the `requirements.txt` file in the dropdown to install the required packages